ddegroot1985/isomorphic-react-boilerplate/README.md

 * start - start the server (requires dev or prod to be run first)

 # Production
-In production a different port can be used other than the default port 3000.
-Also when running the project in production NODE_ENV should be set to production.
+In production a different port can be used other than the default port `3000`, also `NODE_ENV` should be set to production.

 `NODE_ENV=production PORT=2500 node ./dist/server.js`